Home

 Function of assets

 The assets of the Swiss National Bank (SNB) fulfil important monetary policy functions.
-They consist of foreign currency assets, gold and, to a lesser extent, financial assets in Swiss francs.
+They consist largely of foreign currency assets, gold and, to a lesser extent, financial assets in Swiss francs.
 Their size and composition are determined by the established monetary order and the requirements of monetary policy.
 Under art.
 5 para.
 2 of the National Bank Act (NBA), the SNB is responsible for managing the currency reserves, part of which must be held in the form of gold (art.
 99 para.
 3 Federal Constitution).
-The National Bank’s currency reserves are held primarily in the form of foreign currency investments and gold.
-The currency reserves also include international payment instruments and the reserve position in the International Monetary Fund (IMF), but not the loan to the stabilisation fund.
-The National Bank requires currency reserves to ensure that it has room for manoeuvre in its monetary policy at all times.
+The currency reserves also include international payment instruments and the reserve position in the International Monetary Fund (IMF).
+The SNB requires currency reserves to ensure that it has room for manoeuvre in its monetary policy at all times.
 These reserves serve to build confidence, and to prevent and overcome potential crises.
-At present, the level of the currency reserves is a direct result of the implementation of monetary policy, in other words the enforcement of the minimum exchange rate.
+The level of the currency reserves is largely dictated by the implementation of monetary policy.

 Breakdown of assets